dong-zeyu/upmclient/README.md

 - Supporting A4 Paper only
 - "切换到黑白输出" not working
 - Memory issue when printing large files (1G memory ~ 50 pages)
+- **Unable to count pages and identify color properly and may produce extra charge under some special circumstances.
+Please be sure to check page and color information at the terminal machine.**